Frequently Asked Questions

 What is a cloud-based CMS?

-A cloud-based CMS is a content management system hosted entirely on the cloud, accessible online without the need to install, update, or maintain software on-premise.
-It is typically licensed via subscription, and the provider handles constant software updates and maintenance, allowing organizations to focus on leveraging the CMS's benefits.
+A cloud-based CMS is a pre-built content management system hosted entirely on the cloud, accessible online without the need to install, update, or maintain software on-premise.
+It is typically licensed via subscription and offers constant software updates, allowing organizations to focus on leveraging the CMS's benefits rather than managing infrastructure.
 Source

 What is an on-premise CMS?